chareeshnara04-max/exercise-posture-classification-system/README.md

 ---

-## 🎯 Objectives
+## Objectives

-- Build a CNN model for exercise posture classification
+- Develop a Custom CNN model for exercise posture classification.
-- Improve performance using Transfer Learning (MobileNetV2)
+- Implement a MobileNetV2 architecture for performance comparison.
-- Evaluate model using accuracy, loss, confusion matrix, and classification report
+- Evaluate both models using accuracy, loss, confusion matrix, precision, recall, F1-score, and classification report.
-- Compare CNN vs Transfer Learning performance
+- Compare the performance of the Custom CNN and MobileNetV2 models.
+- Analyze the challenges of multi-class exercise posture classification using 107 yoga pose categories.

 ---